silent-code/RoboND-Rover-Project/writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+Ideas for improvement: better navigable terrain indicator, obstacle avoidance, use map for expedited coverage OA and rock dropoff,